Skip to contents

 # Create MFAIR object

-#> The main data matrix Y is partially observed!
+#> The main data matrix Y has 50% missing entries!

 # Fit the MFAI model